George Osborne delivered his second budget this week, against a backdrop of high unemployment, rising inflation and a lack of growth.

 “The UK fovernment should have focussed sensibly on growth first, rather than making severe cuts.
 The truth is that the UK government has no plan B, and worryingly there is a very real threat of a decade of economic stagnation.”

 Tomorrow, the TUC’s March for the Alternative takes place, with hundreds of thousands of people set to take to the streets of London campaigning for jobs, growth and justice.
 For full details of the march, read Nigel Stanley’s guide.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.